How do I cope with these emotions?

-Having family and friends rally round you might be exactly what you need, whereas others can find it exhausting and just want to be alone.
-Be honest with them about what you need (or don’t need) from them.
+Having family and friends rally round you might be exactly what you need.
+Other parents find it exhausting and just want to be alone.
+Be honest with the people around you about what you need (or don’t need) from them.

 - making meals

 - getting back to people who have sent cards or flowers